 Historically, investments in fossil fuels have far exceeded those in renewable energy.
 This imbalance must change in order to transform our energy system.

-While market priorities are shifting in the right direction, the amount of clean energy in the global power system needs to increase substantially by 2030 to align with the Paris Agreement.
+While market priorities are shifting decisively in the right direction, the amount of clean energy in the global power system needs to increase substantially by 2030 to align with the Paris Agreement.

 Number of organizations offering renewable energy training